icecream17/ts-python-chess/Readme.md

 Chess.isColor(true)  // true
 Chess.isPieceType(5) // true

-// NOTE: python int = javascript BigInt Chess.isSquare(10)    // false
+// NOTE: I can't use BigInt to represent 'int' in python, because of things like Array[0n] Chess.isSquare(10n)  // false
-Chess.isSquare(10n)   // True
+Chess.isSquare(10)   // true
+Chess.isSquare(3858) // "out of range"
-Chess.isSquare(3858n) // "out of range", becuase python-chess outputs "True".
+                     // Becuase python-chess outputs "True".
-                      // So I have to output a truthy value too.
-But hopefully this is more helpful.
+                     // I have to output a truthy value too.
+                     // But hopefully this is more helpful.
+Chess.isSquare(10.5) // false - not an integer
+Chess.isSquare(2.5)  // false
-Chess.isSquare(10.5n) // SyntaxError
+Chess.isSquare(4)    // true
 ```

+Some other notes about types:

+* ```None``` corresponds to ```null```

 ### Developer notes